 Banks are evaluating six major themes as their branch networks transition in today’s retail environment:

 1. The branch at the core of a multi-channel network

 2. The branch as a source of trusted advice

 5. The branch as a part of a seamless multi-channel network

 6. The branch as a physical space for virtual interactions

-The full report (registration required) details a case study for each of these models.
+The full report details a case study for each of these models.
 The report warns that a lack of multi-channel sales and service strategies means customers cannot easily move from one channel to another during different stages of the sales cycle.

 Researchers noted that banks are redesigning branches in response to evolving service expectations.
 However, they also said that any radical repurposing of the branch will be difficult to achieve.

 “Clearly, branches still play a major role in a multi- product, multi-channel retail banking environment,” the report concludes.
 “Exactly how that role should evolve will differ bank to bank — depending on careful analysis of each bank’s customer base, including demographic shifts, regional expectations, and channel preferences.”